RICHKUNG/3DIS/README.md

 Summary
 - Replace SAM in Algorithm 1 with Semantic-SAM and run the modified tracker per Semantic-SAM level.
 - Drive multi-level Semantic-SAM at fixed levels [2,4,6] by default, sampling frames via ranges such as 1200:1600:20, and throttle expensive SSAM calls with `--ssam-freq` when desired.
-- Persist raw candidate lists, filtered candidates, SAM2 tracking masks, and lightweight visualizations for reproducibility while automatically gap-filling large uncovered regions at the coarsest level.
+- Persist raw candidate lists, filtered mask metadata (packed into JSON), SAM2 tracking masks, and streamlined comparison visuals while automatically gap-filling large uncovered regions at the coarsest level.
 - Execute the pipeline through two dedicated conda environments (Semantic-SAM + SAM2); use `run_experiment.sh` to orchestrate stage switching and propagate the shared knobs (levels, frame slice, thresholds, SSAM cadence, SAM2 propagation limit).

 Goals